-Looking for something to do with your children in Tucson, Arizona?
+Looking for things to do in Tucson with kids?
 You don’t always have to travel far to have an adventure.
 You can find adventure in your own city.
 For example, just recently, my husband, my son, and I went to outer space, rode in a streetcar, and ate ice cream that was out of this world!
 And never left Tucson to do so.
 We did, however, create our own family fun in Tucson, Arizona!

-I’m always looking for things to do with my 4 year old son in Tucson.
-For a while now, I’ve been wanting to take my son to our local Planetarium as well as take him on the streetcar, which stops near the Planetarium.
+I’m always looking for things to do with my son in Tucson.
+For a while now, I’ve been wanting to take him to our local Planetarium as well as take him on the streetcar, which stops near the Planetarium.
 We decided to make an afternoon of it, and travel via streetcar to downtown Tucson to eat ice cream at the HUB Ice Cream Factory.
 The Planetarium and HUB Ice Cream Factory connect via the streetcar so it makes it convenient to visit both in one afternoon.

-Family Fun in Tucson: Things to Do with Kids
+Family Fun in Arizona: Things to Do with Kids in Tucson

 Flandrau Science Center and Planetarium

 We started off at the Flandrau Science Center and Planetarium, which is located on the University of Arizona campus.
 While my husband and my son have never been to the planetarium, I’d been there many moons ago (no pun intended) to see the Pink Floyd’s Dark Side of the Moon laser show when I was an undergraduate at the U of A. Some things never change – I was happy to see that the laser show is still making an appearance.

 The Planetarium has recently undergone a renovation, though, and when I saw that there was a Groupon available, I figured it was time to take my son since he’s very curious about the solar system.
 And since it’s been more than 15 years since my last visit, I was curious to experience it through my son’s eyes.